llajas/xInput-Switch/xInput2Serial/README.md

  - `--window "Window Title"`: Specify the window title to bind controller inputs (requires `pywin32` on Windows).
 When the window loses focus, a neutral packet is sent and transmission pauses until the window becomes active again.
 - `--port COMx`: Specify a serial port (Python only).
 - `--baudrate N`: Set baud rate, defaults to 1,000,000.
-- `--debug`: Print detected devices and every transmitted packet.
+- `--debug`: Print detected devices, raw input values, and every transmitted packet.

 ##### Example